Sonika-gupta/fuber/README.md

 ## API Endpoints

-GET `/ride/find`
+GET `/rides`

 > _query_: lat, lon
 > _response_: error or `cab` object

+Returns the array of available cabs within approximately 1 km radius of user's location

+GET `/rides/pink`

+> _query_: lat, lon
+> _response_: error or `cab` object

-Findes the closest cab within approximately 5 km radius of user's location
+Returns the array of available Pink cabs within approximately 1 km radius of user's location

-POST `/ride/book`
+POST `/rides`

-> _body_: `{source, destination, cab, user}` > _response_: error or `cab` object with properties `{isBooked: true}` and `currentRideId` having the `id` of new ride created
+> _body_: `{source, destination, user}` > _response_: error or `cab` object with properties `{isBooked: true}` and `currentRideId` having the `id` of new ride created

-Checks if user is idle and cab is available
+Checks if user is not already on another ride
-Create a new ride, updates user's and cab's status to booked Returns cab details to user
+Gets the closest cab within 5 km radius of user's location Updates user's and cab's status to booked

-PUT `/ride/start/{rideId}`
+Create a new ride
+Returns ride details to user

+PATCH `/rides/start/{rideId}`

-Updates the ride status to started and start time with current time Update user's status to riding
+Updates the ride status to started and start time with current time Updates user's status to riding

-PUT `/ride/end/{rideId}`
+Updates cab's currentRideId to ride id
+Returns ride details to user

+PATCH `/rides/end/{rideId}`

-Updates the ride status to completed and the end time with current time Updates the location of cab to destination location and status to available Updates user status to idle
+Updates the ride status to completed and the end time with current time Updates user status to idle
-Returns the amount owed by user

-PUT `/ride/cancel/{rideId}`
+Updates the location of cab to destination location and status to available Returns the receipt of ride to user

+PATCH `/rides/cancel/{rideId}`

-Updates the ride status to cancelled, cab status to available and user status to idle
+Updates the ride status to cancelled, cab status to available and user status to idle Returns ride details to user

 ## Testing